captainbrosset/devtools-highlighter/README.md

 There is absolutely no other pre-requisites or any other software to install.
 The only thing you will need is [the Firefox web browser](http://firefox.com), and at least version 57.

+We don't yet have documentation for working on the extension in the Google Chrome browser.

 ## Getting the code

 * [Fork this repository](https://help.github.com/articles/fork-a-repo/) on your own GitHub user account.